 My prints and paintings begin as drawings done from nature.
 Sketchbooks have been filled over the years.
 These are a frequent source of visual information and inspiration.
 Working for a number of years as an artist printmaker has led me to see the world with an emphasis on light and dark.
 This has carried on throughout my career.
 Recently, I have moved toward oil painting as my medium of choice.
 I engage myself with the immediacy of seeing results as I work, whether it is inside the studio or working on location.
 The arrangement of light and dark together with my interpretation of the subject is key to me.

-A thin protective coating is applied to the plate.
-This is called the ground.
-A stylus-like tool (usually made of steel) with a sharp point is used to draw through the ground, exposing the metal beneath.
+A thin protective ground coating is applied to the plate.
+A stylus-like tool with a sharp point is used to draw through the ground, exposing the metal beneath.
 When the plate is placed in an acid bath, a reaction occurs.
-The exposed metal is eaten away by the acid.
-Wherever a line was scratched through the ground, a groove is created.
+The exposed metal is eaten away by the acid and wherever a line was scratched through the ground, a groove is created.
 After a period of time in the acid, the plate is removed and the ground is cleaned off with a solvent.
-The plate is now ready for printing and is covered with a heavy, black ink.
+The plate is now ready for printing and is covered with heavy, black ink.
 The ink is wiped off of the plate’s surface, leaving ink only in the etched areas beneath the surface of the plate.
 The inked plate is laid on the bed of the etching press with a dampened sheet of paper laid on top.
 When the wheel of the press is turned, the plate and paper move between large steel rollers.
 A great amount of pressure from the steel rollers forces the paper into the contours of the plate, where the ink is transferred to the paper.